Sinbad (Brookside): Development

 Writers originally wanted to call the character "Popeye" but later settled on Sinbad.
 Starke told Johnathon Hughes from Digital Spy that "the nickname was an old scouse mickey take, a window cleaner who doesn't do the corners is given a nautical name as the windows look like portholes."
 Starke discussed the role with actual window cleaners who offered him tips on how to make Sinbad's profession appear authentic.
 Starke explained "[they] told me to 'crack my scrim' to make it authentic, which means flicking the shammy leather like a whip."
 He followed their advice in a scene and a whiplash sound was dubbed over the scene.
 Starke branded the scene "hilarious", adding that the character "was a more light-hearted presence in those early days and slotted in nicely."
 In June 1996, Channel 4 released a book about the character called Sinbad's Scrapbook: Secrets of a Window Cleaner.

+In 2021, Starke joined the cast of fellow British soap opera, Hollyoaks, playing a taxi driver known as "Benny" who "witnesses some interesting conversations."
+The character added levity to other characters scenes and Starke played the role again in 2023 episodes.
+In 2024, Benny and the character Donny Clark (Louis Emerick) were featured in scenes together.
+Emerick had previously played Sinbad's friend, Mick Johnson in Brookside.

+In September 2025, it was confirmed that Starke had reprised the role of Sinbad as part of a Brookside and Hollyoaks cross-over episode to commemorate the latter's thirtieth anniversary celebrations.
+Harriet Mitchell from Digital Spy noted that Starke had been appearing as the taxi driver but it was unconfirmed whether he was playing the same or two different characters.
+Starke recalled having a sleepless night prior to filming the episode.
+He added that a chatty atmosphere on-set when the former Brookside cast members were reunited and the director "had to keep us in line".
+The episode was broadcast on 22 October 2025, in which Starke's taxi driver character was revealed to be Sinbad and the character, Donny was revealed to be Brookside's Mick.
+In the story, Sinbad helped connect the two show's together in a shared-universe, with Sinbad taking Mick back to Brookside Close.
+Once there, Sinbad also reconnected with his old friends, Tim O'Leary (Philip Olivier) and Nikki Shadwick (Suzanne Collins).
+In another scene, Sinbad picks up a taxi fare on Brookside Close, a passenger played by Phil Redmond in a cameo appearance.
+Starke reprised the role again and Sinbad returned to Hollyoaks in January 2026.
+His return was announced alongside Olivier and Collins' returns, who play as Tim and Nikki respectively.